elpheria/rpc-websockets/README.md

 ## OSS Features

 All library's open-source features are documented in our [API documentation](API.md) and can be used free of charge.
-You are free to implement your solutions based on provided methods in any way you are comfortable with, as long as you use our work along our [license](LICENSE).
+You are free to implement your solutions based on provided methods in any way you are comfortable with, as long as you use our work along our very permissive [license](LICENSE) conditions.

 ## Pro Features

 It order to support your production-ready environments, we can provide you with additional features built on top of our free OSS version along with the skill set to turn your business case or a Proof-of-Concept idea into reality.

 Describe us your use case by [contacting us](mailto:mario.kozjak@qaap.io?subject=Pro%20Plan%20enquiry) and we will swiftly get back to you with a proposed solution that meets your needs.

 ## License